Tag Archives: Jane Fonda

 Youth (2015), Rachel Weisz

 There is so much to take in that by the end you’ll get the feeling that another viewing needs to happen soon, if not immediately.
-Writer / director Paolo Sorrentino’s movie is two hours long.
+However, writer/director Paolo Sorrentino’s film is two hours long.
 As such, ‘immediately’ is probably not the best way to go.

 Youth is wise and smart.
 It’s funny in parts, though not a comedy.
 It’s also officially my favourite Michael Caine film.

-I really loved this Youth but embarrassingly, I knew very little of the rather accomplished Sorrentino’s work beforehand.
-I’ve since reviewed his filmography and The Great Beauty (2013) is now on my watch list.
+I really loved Youth, but embarrassingly, I knew very little of the rather accomplished Sorrentino’s work beforehand.
+I’ve since reviewed his filmography, and The Great Beauty (2013) is now on my watch list.

 Time for me to think about when best to visit Switzerland, because the visual feast that is Youth definitely has me sold.